All Episodes

 I don't do polls to find out what I should say or what I should wear or any of that.

-Uh but it got me to thinking, is it really that bad out there?
+But it got me to thinking, is it really that bad out there?

-Now I know that liberals and a Democrat are in a constant state of agitation, a constant state of misery.
+Among us, now I know that liberals and a Democrat are in a constant state of agitation, a constant state of misery.

 That's their natural existence, though.

-They want to suffer.
+Suffering, they want to suffer.

 I've always tried to be optimistic within reason, not falsely so.

-I've always tried to be of good cheer and laugh and have fun, because I think that that is in itself inspirational and motivational.
+I've always tried to be of good cheer and laugh and have fun because I think that that is in itself inspirational and motivational.

 And we only get one life.